Aman-Bollam/TerpSense/README.md

 1. **Dashboard** — View your spending summary, savings goal, and recent transactions
 2. **Check a Purchase** — Enter an amount, category, and merchant
 3. **Intervention** — The LangGraph-powered AI agent analyzes the purchase against your patterns and goal
+4. **Ask TerpSense** — Use the chatbot on the intervention page to ask follow-up questions like "Can I afford this?", "What should I do instead?", or "Help me save"
-4. **Decide** — Redirect to savings / delay / find an alternative / proceed anyway
+5. **Decide** — Redirect to savings / delay / find an alternative / proceed anyway
-5. **Outcome** — See your goal update in real time if you redirect
+6. **Outcome** — See your goal update in real time if you redirect

 ---